By Spin Numbers · Jun 2026

 The distinction is between games as a learning mechanism and games as a reward or motivational tool.
 Both have a place in classrooms.
 Only one consistently improves learning outcomes.

-When Games Genuinely Help Learning
+When Using Games in the Classroom Genuinely Helps Learning

 Retrieval practice and review